g-luo/Running_Buddies/README.md

 ## Motivation

-Runners often perform better through the companionship and encouragement of fellow runners.
+Runners often perform better with the companionship and encouragement of fellow runners.
 As an avid runner myself, I found solo running to be lonely and monotonous.
 However, it can be difficult to organize running events on today's social media networks:

 1) individuals often lose motivation to run if there is a long gap between the posting of the event and the event itself
 2) events may not reach their intended audience (runners)